AninaSchwarz/my_website/content/media/_index.md

 Here is a list of events where I contributed as invited expert or speaker.

+### 2025
+March 2025, invited speaker to the symposium on *Envisioning Democratic Futures.
+How artificial intelligence will shape democracy.*  Boston College, Newton, US.

 ### 2024
-March 2024, *"Digital Spaces.
-Symposium on Attachment to Places in a World of Nations"*.
+March 2024, invited speaker to the symposium on *"Digital Spaces.
+Attachment to Places in a World of Nations"*.
 Boston College, Newton, US.
 [Link](https://www.youtube.com/watch?v=IXDWcOeEK8c).

 ### 2022
 June 2022, invited academic expert to the *"Association for Progressive Communications (APC) Workshop on Integrating Gender Perspectives into National Cyber Policies"*.